New Malaysia curbs to affect quarter of Top Glove workers; shares slump | Health

 New Malaysia curbs to affect quarter of Top Glove workers; shares slump

+Malaysia's Top Glove said fresh coronavirus-related curbs in an area where its factories are located will affect a quarter of its workers, after the government put in place restrictions that sent the company's stock down 15%.

+The 14-day curbs running through Nov.
+30 will affect about 5,700 workers in Meru, Klang, Top Glove said in a statement on Tuesday.
+The government move is another jolt for the world's largest latex-glove maker whose profits and shares hit record highs in 2020 as demand for medical gloves and protective gear skyrocketed due to the pandemic.

 COVID-19 cases in Malaysia have risen sharply since October, with the daily count hitting its highest this month since the pandemic started.
 The country had a total of 48,520 infections on Monday.
-Malaysia said late on Monday the curbs would be imposed on two foreign worker dorms and surrounding areas in Klang, a district in western Malaysia, affecting 13,190 workers and almost 1,200 residents.
+Malaysia said late on Monday the curbs would be imposed on two foreign worker dorms and surrounding areas in Klang, a district west of capital Kuala Lumpur, affecting 13,190 workers and almost 1,200 residents.

 The government did not respond immediately to a Reuters request on Tuesday for further details.
-Demand for medical gloves and protective gear has skyrocketed due to the pandemic, helping Top Glove post a record profit for its latest quarter and powering a four-fold surge in its stock.
+Top Glove shares sank as much as 15% but recouped some of the losses to be down 8% by mid-afternoon.

+TA Securities analyst Tan Kong Jin said the measures were likely to hurt Top Glove's operations only minimally.
+"If the infections rise dramatically and (the lockdown) is extended, then we probably have to change our (earnings) forecast," he said.

+"Even then, we will monitor glove selling prices, as supply may tighten," he said, noting that margins may ultimately improve for Top Glove.
+The company commands a quarter of the global latex glove market, with Europe and North America its biggest markets.
+Top Glove runs 47 factories across Malaysia, Thailand, China and Vietnam, with 36 of them producing gloves.

 - READ MORE ON: